daveprowse/tac-course/README.md

 # tac-course  !!!
 WORK IN PROGRESS  !!!
 Exercises for the HashiCorp Terraform Associate Complete Video Course

+This repository contains the companion labs for the **Hashicorp Terraform blah blah blah...**

-These labs are designed to be run when watching the corresponding videos in the course:
+They are designed to be followed when watching the corresponding videos.
-link: *waiting on link*
+O'Reilly link: *waiting on link*
+Pearson link: